MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/contextual-search/configuring-contextual-search.md

 ## Configuration Info

 ### Designing Your Data
 When configuring your title for Contextual Search, it's important to think about the things that make your title unique.
-If a user is looking for video content, what would be top of mind to search for?
+If a user is looking for video content, what would be top-of-mind to search for?
 How granular does the data need to be?

 Contextual Search supports the ability to both filter and sort content, so your metadata should reflect these search constructs to ensure great coverage.
 A good rules of thumb is to think of your game's data in two pivots:
 1. Game State - ex.
 Level, Character, Weapon, Map, Role, Checkpoint/Story Point, DLC